mah0x211/lua-configh/README.md

 -- above code outputs the following:
 --[[
 /**
- * this file is generated by lua-configh module at Sat Jun 17 12:57:53 2023 */
+ * this file is generated by the lua-configh module on Sat Jun 17 12:57:53 2023 */

 /* Define to 1 if you have the <stdio.h> header file. */